supnate/rekit/README.md

 While building a React + Redux + React-router application, there are many trival but important tasks to do besides the appication logic.
 These tasks construct a good application architecture but are not related with your application funcionalities.

-For example: a forum appliction needs a list page to display topics.
+For example: a forum application needs a list page to display topics.
 Typically you need to finish below tasks before you start writing the topic list logic:

 1. Create a React component class named `TopicList`.
 2. Define a routing path for the `TopicList` component in React-router config.